 While working from home may have been a new experience for many, FRI transitioned into a virtual business back in 2012.
 At the time, people kept asking how we kept our team engaged and productive.
 Hopefully, now you know.
 What we have only recently started doing, however, is running interactive virtual workshops with franchisor teams around the globe.
 This has literally opened a new world of opportunities for us to connect with our clients, and help our clients connect with each other.

 What do you get when you combine an ex-Yum!
 Brands franchisor executive, psychologist, Black Belt martial arts instructor, and all-round nice guy?
 You get our CEO, John Cooksey.
 Prior to joining FRI, John held international HR and Operations roles with KFC and Pepsico, was a senior consultant with the Gartner Group, and led a network of licensed recruitment offices.
 John also gets small business as he has run his own start-ups in the healthcare space.
-If you are coming to any of our education programs you'll get to meet John, otherwise, he's looking forward to catching you at some stage this year.
+If you are coming to any of our education programs you'll get to meet John, otherwise, he's looking forward to catching you when he can.

 Here are five useful insights from Adam Grant's new book, Think Again.
 We believe these have particular relevance to franchisor executives, especially given our Franchising Fact below.